 It may take up to three to six months for the last bit of swelling and stiffness to disappear.
 Recovery may be shorter if you had a percutaneous release.
 Recovery may be longer if you had surgery on more than one finger.

 The tendon sheath that’s cut during surgery grows back together more loosely so the tendon has more room to move.

 Sometimes people need more than one surgery.
-But trigger finger only recurs in about 3 percent of people after either open surgery or percutaneous release.
+But trigger finger only recurs in about of people after either open surgery or percutaneous release.
 That percentage is likely higher for people who have diabetes.
 People with diabetes are more likely to have trigger finger in more than one finger too.

 Trigger finger surgery is very safe.
 Complications that are common to most surgeries, such as infection, nerve injury, and bleeding, are very rare for this type of surgery.

 Complications specific to trigger finger surgery are less likely if you work with a board-certified hand surgeon with experience in microsurgery and plastic surgery.
 They move and test your finger during surgery.

 - bowstringing, when too much of the sheath is cut

 - persistent triggering, when the sheath doesn’t release completely